-The Bank does, however, incur credit risk through the provision of liquidity to participants to support payments activity.
-This risk is primarily managed by taking collateral under repo, in accordance with the Bank's risk management framework.
-Under this framework, responsibility for approving and reviewing collateral policy is the responsibility of Domestic Markets Department, with oversight from the Risk Management Committee.
+Under the Bank's risk management framework, responsibility for approving and reviewing its collateral policies is the responsibility of Domestic Markets Department, with oversight from the Risk Management Committee.
 The policies, procedures and controls implemented to mitigate credit risk are subject to audit by Audit Department.
-The

-Bank's risk management framework is reviewed annually (see Key Consideration 2.6 for further detail on the Bank's risk management framework.)
+The Bank's risk management framework is reviewed annually (see Key Consideration 2.6 for further detail on the Bank's risk management framework.)